 - 6.1 The Council declared a climate emergency at its meeting in February 2019 and as such recognises the need to minimise the climate impacts of its decisions.
-To this end, Council on 15th October 2019 formally adopted of the 'Unite Construction Charter' where the Authority supports the 'Get Britain Building' campaign, which is aimed at supporting and sustaining the British construction industry.
-All relevant construction contracts will be required to comply with the Authority's Sustainable Buying Standard for Highways and Construction Materials, which requires structural steel and other relevant materials to be covered by BES 6001 Responsible Sourcing of Construction Product certification, or equivalent. - 6.2 Tenders for any subsequent contracts that are necessary will be invited to submit Environmental Implications proposals. - 6.3 Tenders will need to include carbon reduction targets and improved sustainability within tender returns.
-The intent is to reduce the amount of carbon used to produce the materials at source, using recycled materials and reducing the uncontrolled waste in the environment to reduce pollution of the natural environment. - 6.4 The Reading Climate Emergency Strategy, which was endorsed by the Council in November 2020, highlights the importance of adapting to climate impacts as well as reducing the emissions which are driving climate change.
+To this end, Council on 15th October 2019 formally adopted the 'Unite Construction Charter' where the Authority supports the 'Get Britain Building' campaign, which is aimed at supporting and sustaining the British construction industry.
+All relevant construction contracts will be required to comply with the Authority's Sustainable Buying Standard for Highways and Construction Materials, which requires structural steel and other relevant materials to be covered by BES 6001 Responsible Sourcing of Construction Product certification, or equivalent. - 6.2 The Tender for the Winter Service Term Contract 2022-2027 provision invited tenderers to submit Environmental Implications proposals. which formed part of the quality element of the tender evaluation.
+A social value quality submission was also submitted with tenders and evaluation carried out.

+- 6.3 Tenders also included carbon reduction targets and improved sustainability.
+The intent was to reduce the amount of carbon used to produce the materials at source, using recycled materials, reducing the uncontrolled waste in the environment to reduce pollution of the natural environment, use of electric vehicles and plant, sourcing green energy alternatives, carbon off-setting, as well as how they will achieve their own carbon reduction targets. - 6.4 A Climate Impact Assessment has been conducted, which considers a net 'low-positive' impact as a result of the Winter Service Term Contract 2022-2027.
+There will be a decrease in the amount of carbon compared with the last Winter Service Term Contract 2016-2022. - 6.5 The Reading Climate Emergency Strategy, which was endorsed by the Council in November 2020, highlights the importance of adapting to climate impacts as well as reducing the emissions which are driving climate change.